-PII is present on the KSN environment, and includes, but is not limited to, contact information for employees and contractors, airmen, aircraft owners, air carriers and other entities; certificate numbers and type; aircraft information; aircraft registration; citizenship; and date of birth information.
-All PII on the KSN environment must be encrypted per Federal Information Processing Standard (FIPS) 140-2 methodology in accordance with FAA Order 1370.103, Encryption Policy.
-The KSN environment is not allowed to be used as a repository for official records.
-While copies of official records may be maintained in KSN sites, the official recordkeeping copies of these documents must be maintained in the appropriate official recordkeeping system.
+Personal Identifiable Information (PII) is present in the KSN environment, and includes, but is not limited to, contact information for employees and contractors, airmen, aircraft owners, air carriers, and other entities; certificate numbers and type; aircraft information; aircraft registration; citizenship; and date of birth information.
+All PII on the KSN environment must be encrypted per Federal Information Processing Standard (FIPS) 140-2 methodology in accordance with FAA Order 1370.121B, FAA Information Security and Privacy Program & Policy.
+While the KSN environment may be used as a repository for official federal records2, official Privacy Act Systems of records are not permitted to be maintained in the KSN environment and must be maintained in the appropriate official records eping system.
+Privacy Act Systems of records specifically include records about individuals that are maintained in a federal information technology system (or other systems), which are retrievable by a personal identifier, such as an individual's name or phone number.

-Users of the KSN environment include FAA employees, contractors, and members of the public, such as external stakeholders from federal, state and local governments, academia, and private industry who collaborate with the FAA.
-DOT/FAA employees/contractors authenticate with their Personal Identity Verification (PIV) Cards via an exchange of name and FAA email address with Active Directory (FAA Directory Services).
-KSN also receives via MyProfile, the user's name, FAA email address, profile ID, desk location, business fax number, line of business, mailing address/building name, work phone number and contractor business name, to maintain profile information for users.
-For FAA employees, KSN also receives via the Employee Information System (EIS), the user's name, FAA email address, profile ID, desk location, business fax number, line of business, mailing address fax number, line of business, mailing address/building name, work phone number is name, fax email address, profile ID, desk location, business fax number, line of business, mailing address/building name, work phone number organization information, in order to maintain profile information for users.
+Users of the KSN environment include Department of Transportation/ Federal Aviation Administration (DOT/FAA) employees, contractors, and members of the public, such as external stakeholders from federal, state, and local governments, academia, and private industry who collaborate with the FAA.
+DOT/FAA employees/contractors authenticate to KSN with their Personal Identity Verification (PIV) cards via an exchange of name and FAA email address with Active Directory (FAA Directory Services).
+For DOT/FAA employees, KSN also receives via the Employee Information System (EIS), MyProfile3,